Which city is cheaper, Rome or Brussels?

 Many students frequent Rome.
 The city is a popular study abroad destination and you'll find plenty of international students here.

 You'll find somewhat comparable public transit options in both Brussels and Rome.

 Brussels has a great public transit system.
 Transit options include train, tram, metro, bus and waterbuses.

-Visitors in Rome can get around quickly with the extensive public transit system.
+Public transit in Rome is top-notch.
 There's a metro system, trams, and a comprehensive bus system that goes around the city.

 Brussels and Rome both are comparable when exploring on foot.